 Iowa Public Television The water we drink, the places we swim, and the plants and animals within our environments are increasingly threatened by pollution.
 Agriculture and urban runoff, industrial and household uses, and other sources impact this vital resource.
 What are the biggest threats to water quality in your area?
-Online video, articles, interactions and lesson plans help students explore the issues and get the facts.
+Online help students explore the issues and get the facts.

 Iowa DNR Aquatic Education Program

 Iowa Department of Natural Resources This program provides a variety of educational materials and training opportunities to educators and youth leaders free of charge.
 Get information on involvement programs in your area including Projects WILD Aquatic, Project WILD, and Learning Tree.
 You can also download aquatic animal fact sheets and activity books.

 Iowa Department of Natural Resources Currently, there are 148 different fish species within Iowa.
 Each one is described in this site including information on family characteristics, methods of identification, distribution and food habits, state record fish, and a brief biology on the fish.

 Iowa Geological and Water Survey